By Protofire

 -f, --formatter [name] report formatter name (stylish, table, tap, unix, json, compact, sarif)

--w, --max-warnings [maxWarningsNumber] number of allowed warnings
+-w, --max-warnings [maxWarningsNumber] number of allowed warnings, works in quiet mode as well

 -c, --config [file_name] file to use as your .solhint.json